 Young adults are often advised to look to the future when choosing career paths.
 What kind of workers will be in higher demand throughout the coming years?
 Well, you can’t deny that technology has made much of the world less comfortable fixing things they used to themselves.
 If there’s one profession that will undoubtedly be in higher demand in the future, it’s handymen and tradesmen.

 Anyone who knows a good local handyman will tell you the incredible peace of mind it brings.
 You don’t have to worry about what you’ll do when pieces of your house start to deteriorate, and you know your friend won’t overcharge you.
-As you can see, becoming the go-to handyman in your town can make you very popular very quickly.
+As you can see, becoming the go-to handyman in your town can very quickly make you very popular.
 And since you’ll get new business primarily from word of mouth, you don’t have to spend an arm and a leg marketing yourself.

 Auto shops are the quintessential small-town business.
 Unfortunately, this industry has a reputation for overcharging new customers and taking advantage of their unfamiliarity with automotive systems.
 That’s why so many people stick with the same auto shop for their entire lives.
 Once you find a local shop you can trust, why risk going anywhere else?